Intro background

 Greenhouse Gas Emissions from Waste

 Every time we throw an item away, we miss an opportunity for that item to become something new.
 But waste also creates GHGs.
-When organic material like food and even paper and cardboard go to a landfill, they create methane, a greenhouse gas that is 28 times more potent than CO2.
+When organic materials like food and even paper and cardboard go to a landfill, they create methane, a greenhouse gas that is 28 times more potent than CO2.

 Play 4.1: Achieve Zero Waste Goals for Solid Waste